netsage-project/netsage-pipeline/website/docs/devel/documentation_guide.md

 $ yarn install
 ```

-### Local Development
+### If Local Development

-If you are working on your local machine, you can view changes to the docs in a browser as you work.
+If you are working on your local machine, rather than sshing into a host, you can view changes to the docs in a browser as you work.
 Use the following commands to generate the static website content (gets written into the build directory), then start a local development server and open up a browser window in which to view the docs.
 Most changes you make will be reflected live without having to restart the server.
 ```
 $ yarn build
 $ yarn start